TheReallyRealComedian/PipelineIntel_V1/README.md

 ### Data Management

 -   **Import**: Upload JSON files with automatic conflict detection and foreign key resolution.
 The system provides a detailed preview, allowing you to accept, update, or skip each record before finalizing the import.
+The UI now features an enhanced logging panel that shows detailed, line-by-line progress of the import process.
+This log remains on screen after completion for review.
 -   **Export**: Generate custom JSON datasets with fine-grained field selection across multiple entities.
 Includes a token counter for LLM prompt engineering.
 -   **Inline Editing**: Edit data directly in tables for most entities.
 Changes are saved instantly with real-time validation.